milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 published: true
 ---

-Some Ideas on how to eliminate null references in code
+This post will give some ideas on how to eliminate null references in code, as thay are identifed as common source of bugs and pure code design.
 In object oriented software we often struggle with null references, and miss-use them to pass some information to the client, like that method was not executed successfully, or some item was not found.
-This could lead to lots of bugs, unpredictable behaviour and less readable code.
+This could lead to lots of bugs, unpredictable behaviour of the application and less readable code.
 Here are some ways we could use to reduce the number of null references in our code.

 ## TryXXX methods